yadav-sachin/DBMS-Assignment-2/report.md

 ## Question 21.
 **About the recommendation algorithm**
 - Prepare a list of all the products that matches with the past searches of the user.
 [Descending Order of the time of search]
-- Remove all the items for the above list, which the user has already bought after searching.
+- Remove all the items from the above list, which the user has already bought after searching.
+- Hence we are left with the products that are **similar to the previous searches/purchases but are not exactly the same product**.
 - Here, I thought that a user have searched for a product and bought one.
-So I need not recommend the same product that he/she bought again, instead I show the other products to which his/her searchces matches.
+So I need not recommend the same product that he/she bought again, instead I show the other similar products to which his/her searchces matches.

 ```sql
 SELECT pdt_id, name, price